 the learner, are reading where your interest is, and developing

 interests as you read.
-For young children scanning or sampling a book
+For young children skimming, scanning or

 several times may in fact be a better way of reading and thus learning.

 skimming as a

 While iteration is helpful and necessary for very

 young children, it may well be that as children get older, exact